amarthyasterin/amarthyasterin/README.md

 - 👀 I’m interested in cloud computing ,devops tools & coding
 - 🌱 I’m currently learning docker
 - 💞️ I’m looking to collaborate on aws related projects
-- 📫 How to reach me amarthyasterin@gmail.com
+- 📫 ping me amarthyasterin@gmail.com

 <!---
 amarthyasterin/amarthyasterin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.